-When I get up in the morning and see the news.
 When I get up in the morning and see the same not-new news.
-The same horror.
-Again.
-Again.
-Again.
-Again.
-Again.
-I don’t know what to do.
-I don’t know what to say.
-I weep.
-I cry out to God.
-WHERE IS JUSTICE?
-WHERE IS PEACE?
 I don’t know how to continue running this website that’s supposed to help.
 Make sense of the world.
 Speak light into darkness.

 My heart finds courage in people like Pamela Bailey.
 Pamela is a bridge builder.
 That’s what (good) artists do.
 Build bridges over gaps.
 Bridges to what ought to be.
 And they make mirrors.
-Help us see ourselves more clearly.
-Force us to look closely at reality we’d rather romanticize or rationalize, hide with makeup.
-Whitewash or blackface.
+Help us see ourselves with more clarity.

 We — whites in America — have to learn our own history.
 We don’t know our own history.
 We don’t know.
 We weren’t taught: we don’t know we don’t know.